 Located in the main building, our restaurant is open exclusively to Bassa Maina guests.
 Whether you choose to sit indoors or out on the terrace, the sweeping views of the sea and surrounding landscape are a defining part of the experience.

-Breakfast is served daily from 8:30 to 11:00 and includes a range of freshly prepared options to ease you into the day.
+Breakfast is served daily at the restaurant from 8:30 to 11:30 and includes a range of freshly prepared options to ease you into the day.
+From 13:00 to 18:00, light snacks are served by the pool, followed by dinner at the Horizon Restaurant from 19:00 to 22:00.

-From 14:00 to 18:00, we offer a relaxed lunch service, followed by dinner from 19:00 to 22:00.
 The menu features seasonal dishes with a local twist, paired with a curated list of wines from some of Greece’s leading estates.

 Bassa Maina is located in the middle of the three peninsulas of southern Peloponnese -the Mani peninsula, which is also known by its Medieval name Maina.